pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Locate the Record Custodian

 Under the Pennsylvania Unified Court System, the states appellate, common pleas, and magisterial district courts hear criminal cases and consequently generate/maintain criminal court records.
 In order to find a record in-person, the requestor must identify the jurisdiction where the case was filed/heard and locate the courthouse where the case files are housed.
-The location of a court record may also be impacted by the severity of the crime and the most current status of the case.
+The location of a court record may also be impacted by the severity of the crime and the current status of the case.

 • Gather Relevant Information

 Following the establishment of the Pennsylvania Public Record Policy, members of the public seeking access to criminal court records are required to provide relevant information regarding the case.
-This may include details such as the case file number, the names of the parties involved as well as the witness and attorney names.
+This may include details such as the case file number, the names of the parties involved, as well as the witness and attorney names.
 These are especially important for facilitating record searches.

 • Make In-Person Requests

 Upon verifying the location of the record, requestors may make in-person requests to access them from the appropriate courthouse or Clerk’s office.
-This may require completing a request form on which the requester must provide details required to facilitate the search.
+This may require completing a request form on which the requester must provide necessary details to facilitate the search.
 Alternatively, in-person requests may be made at the Pennsylvania Judicial Center.

 • Provide Identification & Fee Requirements